k636174/website/contents/docs/install/16.01/en/index.md

 Tips:

 - If the root password of the MariaDB server is not set, use "".
-- You can change the user name and the password of the created DB with --hatohol-db-user and --hatohol-db-password options.
+- You can change the DB name, user name and the password of the created DB with --hatohol-db-user and --hatohol-db-password options.
-    - Then, you need to fix the /etc/hatohol/hatohol.conf as the following.
+    - You can change them to fix the hatohol.conf as the following. hatohol.conf is putted on ${prefix}/etx/hatohol/hatohol.conf.

 ```
 [mysql]